Dinar climbs against dollar in Baghdad and Erbil markets - Shafaq News

 Shafaq News/ On Saturday, the Iraqi dinar edged higher against the US dollar in Baghdad and Erbil markets.

-With the closure of central Al-Kifah and Al-Harithiya stock exchanges, the dollar fell to 151,450 Iraqi dinars for 100 dollars.
+With central Al-Kifah and Al-Harithiya stock exchanges opening, the dollar fell to 150,900 Iraqi dinars for 100 dollars.

-In Erbil, the capital of the Kurdistan Region, the selling price was 151,300 dinars, and the purchasing price settled at 151,200.
+In Erbil, the capital of the Kurdistan Region, the selling price was 150,700 dinars, and the purch